Nauru Launches Citizenship By Investment Program

 In Chile, all male citizens must enlist in the military when they are 18.
 The period of military service is usually 12 months.
 However, the military uses a lottery system to determine who is called up for service.
 This system considers the number of volunteers, the needs of the military, and various exemptions.
 Many naturalized citizens may not be called up for service if they are above the typical age for military service or have completed military service elsewhere.

 Chile has a special place in my heart.
-My third child, my little boy, was born in Santiago and had a Chilean passport.
+My third child, my little boy, was born in Santiago and has a Chilean passport.
 Chile is not the best place in terms of tax system, but it is an excellent country for birth tourism.

 In Colombia, all male citizens between 18 and 24 are obliged to fulfill their military service.
 The period of military service varies from 12 to 18 months, depending on educational background.
 If there are enough soldiers in the army, the lottery method may determine those who will perform military service.
 Naturalized expats are subject to the same military service obligations as native-born citizens.